 What she loves about her job: “One of the things I love most about what I do is the opportunities I have to speak to large groups of people and make a difference in their health and well-being.
 From the corporate side of my job, I have the privilege to not only be part of employees’ improved health but also see their business flourish as a result.”

-About her company: Froedtert Hospital and the Medical College of Wisconsin is a healthcare system that operates in Milwaukee, Wis.
+Froedtert Hospital and the Medical College of Wisconsin is a healthcare system in Milwaukee, Wisconsin.

 How her degree improved her career: Laura is currently earning her master’s degree to prepare herself for management.
 “I’m excited about the career opportunities my master’s degree will provide me, and I am hoping this will lead me to a leadership role.
 I’ve already learned so much about strategic initiatives, goal setting, program development, and other things from my courses.”